pascalpoizat/template-java-project/README.md

     Of course you can use another VCS here.
     What is nice with GitHub is the integration with Travis CI (see below).
     So here you only have to create a repository.

+    You must sign your work (commits and tags).
+See [here](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work).

     Structured commit messages help in understanding changes, and perform automated tasks such as generating changelogs.
     We propose to follow the [Angular JS commit guidelines](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit)